 By Johnny Chan · UI/UX Designer, Hong Kong

-AI-Assisted User Research: 5 Methods That Stay Rigorous
+AI-Assisted User Research: 5 Rigorous Methods for Tight Timelines

-AI makes research cheaper to process and easier to misuse.
-These five methods keep humans in the loop while cutting hours off synthesis — the approach I use when timelines are tight on Hong Kong product work.
+AI makes user research cheaper to process and easier to misuse.
+These five methods keep humans accountable while cutting synthesis time.
+I use them on Hong Kong product work when stakeholders need signal before the next sprint, not a month-long report.

 1. Thematic coding with LLM drafts

-Feed anonymized transcripts; ask for theme candidates with quotes.
-You still validate themes, merge duplicates, and name insights — the model proposes, you prove.
+Feed anonymized transcripts.
+Ask for theme candidates with supporting quotes.
+You still validate themes, merge duplicates, and name insights.
+The model proposes.
+You prove with evidence from sessions.

 2. Affinity digests, not affinity replacement

-Cluster sticky-note text in Miro, then use AI to summarize clusters into one-sentence headers.
-Speeds readouts; does not remove workshop judgment.
+Cluster sticky notes in Miro, then use AI to summarize each cluster in one sentence.
+Speeds readouts for execs.
+Does not remove workshop judgment about what matters.

 3. Survey open-end synthesis